API Configuration

 Configure YARP-based reverse proxy routing

-ApiVersion uses YARP (Yet Another Reverse Proxy) routing configuration to define how requests are forwarded to backend services.
+The ApiVersion resource relies on YARP (Yet Another Reverse Proxy) routing configuration to define exactly how requests should be forwarded to your backend services.

 YARP Routes and Clusters

-The parameters section in ApiVersion accepts YARP routing configuration with routes, clusters, and destinations.
+If you’ve used YARP before, you’ll feel right at home.
+The parameters section in ApiVersion accepts standard YARP routing objects: routes, clusters, and destinations.

 Basic Proxy